janiluuk/L4D2_DLR/README.md

 ## Admin corner
 Need to tidy the battlefield? `!adm` opens a dedicated panel with spawn helpers, restart controls, god mode, and slow-motion toggles.
 Everything is grouped for quick decisions mid-round.

+## Configuration quick hits
+- `cfg/sourcemod/dlr_thirdperson.cfg` – flip `l4d_thirdperson_allow` to disable or re-enable the third-person camera toggle if you need to lock everyone to first-person.

 ## Ready to tinker?
 Rage Edition is built from modular SourceMod plugins, so you can add new talents, swap out effects, or write your own class packs without touching the core.
 Check the `sourcemod/scripting` folder for clean, well-documented examples.